juxor/afaq/markdown/secH3.md

-by the assembled councils of the trade bodies, and by a committee of their respective delegates."_ In addition, _"a local grouping which allows the workers in the same area to liase on a day to day basis"_ and _"a linking up of the various localities, fields, regions, etc."_ (i.e. international trade or industrial union federations) would ensure that _"labour organises for present and future by doing away with wage slavery."_ This _"mode of organisation leads to the labour representation of the future."_ [**No Gods,
+by the assembled councils of the trade bodies, and by a committee of their respective delegates."_ In addition, _"a local grouping which allows the workers in the same area to liase on a day to day basis"_ and _"a linking up of the various localities, fields, regions, etc."_ (i.e., international trade or industrial union federations) would ensure that _"labour organises for present and future by doing away with wage slavery."_ This _"mode of organisation leads to the labour representation of the future."_ [**No Gods,